Santa Tell Me: Commercial performance

-In the United Kingdom, "Santa Tell Me" debuted on the UK Singles Chart at number 79 for the week of December 6, 2014, originally peaking at number 68 three weeks later.
+In the United Kingdom, "Santa Tell Me" entered the UK Singles Chart at number 79 for the week of December 6, 2014, originally peaking at number 68 three weeks later.
 In 2015, it failed to re-enter the charts; however, in 2016, the song reached number 90.
 In 2017, it was among many other holiday songs (such as "Driving Home for Christmas" and "Step into Christmas") reaching new chart peaks in the UK by re-entering the UK Singles Chart at number 60, and climbing to an even higher position of number 29 the following week.
 It eventually reached number 13 on the week of December 28, 2018, attaining the same position once again the following year (in December 2019).
-In December 2020, "Santa Tell Me" re-entered the UK Singles Chart for a fifth consecutive year, reaching a new peak of number 11.
-With over 113 million plays "Santa Tell Me" is also the eighth most played Christmas track in the United Kingdom.
+In November 2023, "Santa Tell Me" re-entered the UK Singles Chart for an eighth consecutive year, reaching an overall peak position of number 8 in late December.
+With over 220 million plays, "Santa Tell Me" is also the eighth most played Christmas track in the United Kingdom.
 It is the highest-placed modern Christmas song present in the top forty and the most streamed Christmas track in the United Kingdom released since 2010.

-Impact
+Legacy

-"Santa Tell Me" has been dubbed a modern Christmas standard for its popularity in music streaming services throughout the years during holiday season.
+"Santa Tell Me" has been dubbed a modern Christmas standard for its popularity in music streaming services throughout the years during the Christmas season.
+In a report published by ASCAP, "Santa Tell Me" was listed as the most-performed new and original holiday song in their repertoire in the years 2014, 2015, and 2021.
+Georgia Evans and Ella Doyle from Time Out discussed how Grande managed to create a Christmas mega-hit and how "she came closer than almost any other pop star in the 30-ish years since "All I Want for Christmas Is You" in terms of success.
+By early December 2023, the song had earned $6.8 million in royalties.
+In 2024, American Songwriter described "Santa Tell Me" as the fourth-highest-earning Christmas song "of the streaming age" as it had been streamed more than 239 million times and had earned its songwriters $959,000.

 Due to the song's lasting impact, Grande has been named "Princess of Christmas".
+As of December 2024, "Santa Tell Me" was one of the 10 most-streamed Christmas songs of all-time and the most-streamed Christmas song of the 2010s decade on streaming platform Spotify.

-The song was included in Billboard's revision of their Greatest of All Time Holiday 100 Songs at 21st position.
-Due to the song being internationally popular during the Christmas season, it has been covered multiple times by various artists, such as Pentatonix and Nayeon from Twice.
+The song was included in Billboard's revision of their Greatest of All Time Holiday 100 Songs at 19th position while Cosmopolitan picked "Santa Tell Me" as one of the 75 best Christmas songs of all time.
+Due to the song being internationally popular during the Christmas season, it has been covered multiple times by various artists, such as Pentatonix, Nayeon from Twice and Jessica Vosk.